Strengthening Our School and the Business Community

-We believe that management education plays a vital role in taking great ideas from inspiration to realization.
-Our students become their generation’s managers and leaders — at home and around the world.
-They make remarkable contributions in large businesses, in small not-for-profits, in their communities and in government.
+Management education plays a vital role in taking great ideas to realization.
+Our students become their generation’s managers and leaders, at home and around the world.
+They make remarkable contributions in large businesses, small not-for-profits, communities and government.

 Our Promise to Support Black and Indigenous Students

-Through the Promise Scholars program, we will support and nurture students with financial support as well as work and internship experiences, and dedicated and personalized academic and career mentoring.
+Through the Promise Scholars program, we will support and nurture Black and Indigenous students with financial support as well as work and internship experiences, and dedicated and personalized academic and career mentoring.

 We believe that our collective futures require us to attend to the ways we have excluded and prevented racialized students, and especially Black and Indigenous students, from fulfilling their promise.